Salehabad, Razavi Khorasan

 Salehabad (صالح آباد) (Note: Also romanized as Şāleḩābād) is a city in the Central District of Salehabad County, Razavi Khorasan province, Iran, serving as capital of both the county and the district.

 Demographics

 Population

-At the time of the 2006 National Census, the city's population was 8,280 in 1,877 households, when it was capital of the former Salehabad District of Torbat-e Jam County.
+At the time of the 2006 National Census, the city's population was 8,280 in 1,877 households, when it was capital of the former Salehabad District in Torbat-e Jam County.
 The following census in 2011 counted 9,642 people in 2,240 households.
 The 2016 census measured the population of the city as 8,625 people in 2,198 households.

-In 2017, the district was separated from the county in the establishment of Salehabad County, and Salehabad was transferred to the new Central District as the county's capital.
+In 2018, the district was separated from the county in the establishment of Salehabad County, and Salehabad was transferred to the new Central District as the county's capital.